Chinatowns in the Americas

-This article focuses on Chinatowns in the Americas, which are urban enclaves characterized by a significant population of residents of Chinese descent.
-These communities are found throughout Canada, the United States, and various countries in Latin America.
+This article discusses Chinatowns in the Americas, urban areas with a large population of people of Chinese descent.
+The regions include: Canada, the United States, and Latin America.

 Locations

 Canada

 Chinatowns in Canada generally exist in the large cities.
 Calgary, Edmonton, Montreal, Ottawa, Regina, Toronto, Vancouver, Victoria, Windsor, and Winnipeg have Chinatowns.

 Chinatowns have existed in some smaller towns throughout the history of Canada.
 Prior to 1900, almost all Chinese were located in British Columbia, in towns such as Nanaimo, New Westminster, Mission, Lillooet, Barkerville, and Penticton.
 Some British Columbia towns that were majority Chinese for years, such as Stanley, Rock Creek, and Richfield were not known as Chinatowns.

 From 1923 to 1967, immigration from China was suspended due to exclusion laws.
 In 1997, the handover of Hong Kong to China caused many from there to flee to Canada due to uncertainties.
 According to an article from the Globe and Mail, Canada had 25 Chinatowns total across the entire country between the 1930s to 1940s, some of which had become extinct.